-With a little caution, a lot of privacy settings, and the help of an identity protection plan, social media can be a fun and safe place
+With a little caution, a lot of privacy settings, and the help of an identity protection plan, social media can be a fun and safe place for your children.

 Like.
 Share.
 Comment.
 Retweet.
 (And now, save!)
 Over the past few years, these words have become engrained in our day to day lives, thanks to the overwhelming power of social media.
 There’s a lot of good that’s come out of it — the ability to keep up with loved ones, share hilarious memes, and even gain a better understanding of what’s going on in the world around us.